traefik/traefik/docs/content/providers/http.md

 #### `tls.ca`

-Certificate Authority used for the secure connection to the configured endpoint, defaults to the system bundle if not specified.
+Certificate Authority used for the secure connection to the configured endpoint, defaults to the system bundle.

 ```yaml tab="File (YAML)"
 providers: